 Overseas and Off-Campus Study

-Major Distribution, Class of 2012
+Major Distribution, Graduating Class of 2018

-46% Social Sciences
+39% Social Sciences

-18% Math and Natural Sciences
+28% Math and Natural Sciences

-11% Visual and Performing Arts
+9% Visual and Performing Arts

 4% Interdisciplinary Programs

-One of the nation’s strongest international education programs, including a requirement to participate in an approved overseas program or take two courses on campus that focus on the history and culture of another region of the world.
+Lewis & Clark offers one of the nation’s strongest international education programs, including a requirement to participate in an approved overseas program or take two courses on campus that focus on the history and culture of another region of the world.

 Overseas and Off-Campus Study